sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 #### First shut-down

-Let's shutdown your first VM and stop consuming quotas.
+Let's shutdown your first VM.
+Anytime the VM is idle, you should shut it down to stop consuming unused resources.

 * Tick the box to the left on the row with your VM.
 * At the upper right corner of the screen, under the dust bin drop-down button, unfold.